tisnik/poc-schema-checks/docs/index.md

 ## Action items

+1. Epic for tracking all schema checks that needs to be implemented
 1. Task to create Git repository with schemas
 1. Task to create schema for incomming messages in `platform.upload.buckit`
 1. Task to create schema for incomming messages in `ccx.ocp.results`
+1. Task to create schemas for rule content (YAML files etc.)
 1. Task to create schema for incomming messages in SQS
 1. Task to create schema for data to be consumed by Parquet service
+1. Spikes to investigate possibility to version messages, content etc.